 However, even though the state legalized the recreational use of marijuana, there are still strict penalties for driving under the influence of the substance.
 If you are facing charges for driving under the influence of marijuana, contact an experienced DUI attorney as soon as possible.
 The penalties for marijuana DUI charges can be severe, and you could end up with a permanent criminal record if convicted.

 The DUI attorneys at Hirsch Law Group are ready to help you fight against your marijuana-related DUI case.
 We have seen people getting lengthy sentences for driving with just a small amount of marijuana in their system.
-The law in Illinois is tough on those driving under the influence of drugs and you will need to have a strong defense strategy to prevent a conviction.
+The law in Illinois is tough on those driving under the influence of drugs, and you will need a strong defense strategy to prevent a conviction.

 Our lawyers have worked as prosecutors, so we have a unique insight into how the justice system works.
 We will use this knowledge to help you avoid a DUI conviction.

 Call our law firm today to schedule a free consultation at 815-880-1134.